-Get that image of pulling your golden-brown ham from the oven out of your mind and start thinking outside of the proverbial box.
+That image of pulling your golden-brown ham from the oven out of your mind is undoubtedly satisfying, but it's not the only way to cook a ham.
 Grilling instead of baking or roasting ham lets you save oven space while giving the ham a deeper, smokier flavor.
 If you want to make things even easier, start out with a spiral ham, which is simply a pre-sliced, precooked ham; you end up with a beautifully grilled ham that's a cinch to serve.
-Just avoid already glazed hams; commercially glazed hams typically lack the fresh, deep flavors that you can achieve with your own simple, homemade concoction.
+Just avoid already glazed hams -- commercially glazed hams typically lack the fresh, deep flavors that you can achieve with your own simple, homemade concoction.

 Place a pan on the unheated part of the grill to prevent the juices and ham drippings from making the fire too hot.
 After you place the pan, preheat your grill to low.
 If your grill has two heating elements, only turn one on to low heat, leaving the other one off to cook the ham over indirect heat.

 Put your basting liquid into a bowl.
 You can use a variety of liquids for basting, including broth, apple juice or pineapple juice.
 Use the liquid alone or mix it with flavorful additions such as butter, mustard or whiskey.